teuber789/chore-tracker/README.md

 - Generate the grpc clients and their associated protobuf files:
   - Run `make protos`
-- In a new terminal, run the docker compose stack:
-  - `make compose-up`
-- In a new terminal, run the backend you want:
+- In a new terminal, run the docker compose for the backend service you want:
-  - `cd backend`
-  - `make [grpc|http]`.
-For example, to run the HTTP service, you would run `make http`.
+  - `make [grpc|http]-up`.
+For example, to run the HTTP service, you would run `make http-up`.
+- When you're done and want to tear down the stack, simply run `make [grpc|http]-down`.
+For example, if you were running the HTTP server and are now done, run `make http-down`.

 > ⚠️ The frontend only works with the GRPC service.
 If you are using the HTTP service, there's no need to perform the next steps.